Indirect Cost Program

 If the applicant does not have a current NICRA (including a provisional rate), the applicant may alternatively elect to charge a de minimis rate of 10% of modified total direct costs subject to the exceptions of 2 C.F.R. § 200.414(f).
 The applicant should include a statement in its Budget Narrative that it does not have a NICRA and is electing to charge the de minimis rate.

 The use of de minimis rates does not require the review and approval of the cognizant agency for indirect costs.
+Therefore, to claim the de minimis rate, simply complete the “Certificate of Indirect Costs – De Minimis Rate Template” below and submit the Certificate with your Federal grant applications.

 If chosen, this methodology must be used consistently for all federal awards until such time as the non-federal entity chooses to negotiate for a rate, which the non-federal entity may apply to do at any time.